MailTape/MailTape-v1/_posts/2017-10-15-Amira-Kheir.md

 _Sanjay_: **"**I've worn [Arooj](https://aroojaftab.bandcamp.com/)'s EP down quite a bit since its release in 2015.
 Singing in a cool, hushed and nuanced mezzo-soprano, it feels perfect for a Sunday morning jam.
 I'm looking forward to an overdue performance in London...one day!**"**

 ## Susheela Raman — Vinayaka
 _Sanjay_: **"**[Susheela Raman](https://www.susheelaraman.com) sings her own individual take on Indian classical, traditional Tamil music and an array of so much more.
-This one was recorded in 2009 before the brilliant debut album, 'Salt Rain'.
+This one was recorded in 2009 before her brilliant debut album, 'Salt Rain'.
 For our friends in France, Susheela will be revisiting Salt Rain on tour at Saint-Raphaël, Saint-Jean-De-Védas and Sérignan in November.**"**

 ## Lhasa de Sela — Rising
 _Sanjay_: **"**This was the first song I heard from [Lhasa de Sela](http://lhasadesela.com/) and her voice seems so intense throughout this album.
 To me, it's a hopeful song on an otherwise sombre and reflective album produced and released during her 21-month battle with breast cancer, which she lost on January 1st of 2010.**"**